Should NH institute a “housing champion certification program” to incentivize municipalities to develop workforce housing?

 Do you have an opinion on this issue?
 While the Housing Champion Certification Program is just one part of a much larger bill (SB 400), it is important to let your legislators know how you feel about it.
 As legislators continue to work on the legislation, make sure you tell them whether you think this part of it should be kept or removed.
 Get started by finding out who represents you on our Elected Officials page.

-You can explore other debates around affordable housing on our Affordable Housing and Property Rights topic page.
+Update: The legislature did not vote to pass the Housing Champion Certification Program in 2022.
+You can explore the latest debates around this issue on our Affordable Housing and Property Rights topic page.